-Small business owners and gig economy workers may enjoy freedom and often benefit from increased flexibility.
+Small business owners and gig economy workers enjoy enormous freedom and flexibility.
 However, they miss out on full-time employee benefits, particularly the retirement plans and contributions many workers enjoy.
 Still, small business owners must plan and prepare for retirement in the absence of company-sponsored plans.
 We’ll highlight several types of individual retirement accounts and 401(k) plans that anyone can access and share tips on saving for retirement if you have your own business.

 Editor’s note: Looking for the right employee retirement plan for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.